Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 		jump.3		savecarry
 ```

-The alusetup routine loads the values of register X and Y into the HP48's c and a registers respectively.
+The alusetup routine loads the values of register X and Y into the HP48's C and A registers respectively.
 The Human readable version of these routines is thus:

 ```
 VX := VX >> 1, carry in vF